In a hurry? Do blue light glasses work on someone who’s colorblind? Absolutely! I’m red/green colorblind and my Gunnars are amazing!

 It might seem ironic to try and block out one of the colors you are able to see among others you can’t see – but you will still see about 30% of the color.
 Also, you will only wear computer glasses when you’re staring at the screens.

 Therefore, you will experience the benefits of computer glasses.

 But what if you can’t see blue light?

 It’s very rare to be color blind to blue light – but it’s possible.
-If that’s your case, blue light blocking glasses won’t benefit you in any way since your eyes already aren’t able to perceive the blue color.
+If that’s your case, the blue light blocking glasses like my pair of GUNNAR Intercept glasses will STILL help you.

-You have to consider different types of color blindness to understand whether blue light blocking glasses would help you or not.
+You have to consider different types of color blindness to understand whether the best blue light blocking glasses would help you or not.

 It can sound ironic to use blue light blocking glasses to block out one of the colors your eyes can still perceive – but it’s for your own good.